wcas logo WCAS Facebook Page

 Early 70s and Beyond - The Signoffs

 As a station licensed for daytime broadcasting only, WCAS had to signoff each day at around sunset.
 The exact time for each month was specified in the station's license, and during the winter months, that might fall right in the middle of afternoon drive time.
 Sometime in the early 1970s, a number of humorous signoff productions were created to provide an alternative to the usual boring announcement and playing of the national anthem that had been customary on stations large and small back to the beginning of radio broadcasting.
 There have been more requests for those signoffs than for any other bit of past programming, both before and since this web page was created.
 So here finally, on September 12, 2009, we present the WCAS Daily Signoff.
-Today's signoff: Fred Astaire.
+Today's signoff: Superstation & Rev. Right Cross.
 Just like in the old days, it will be different each day.

 March 19, 1976